Italian (JH)

 Graduate skills and career opportunities

-Advanced language and communication skills are in high demand – especially here in Ireland, a vibrant knowledge economy which depends on European and international trade.
 Our graduates develop successful global careers in management, law, journalism, charities, international business, translation, the arts, fashion, tourism, PR, diplomacy, finance, football management, teaching, and banking.
-Many of our graduates now live and work in, for example, Italy, France, Belgium, UK, USA, and Hong Kong.
+Many of our graduates now live and work in the likes of Italy, France, Belgium, UK, USA and Hong Kong.
+Some graduates also go on to take postgraduate courses in areas such as law, marketing and business for which a degree in arts and humanities provides an ideal background.

 Your degree and what you’ll study

 At entry, Italian must be combined with one other subject.
-In later years you will be able to select additional subjects and electives.
-The degree offers you flexibility and choice.
+In later years, you will be able to select additional subjects and electives.
+You can study Italian from beginners level or continue advanced studies.
+The pathways available for study are Single Honours, Major with Minor and Joint Honours in Italian.
+Please see page 30 for further information.

 First and second years